Degenerative intervertebral discs (technical)

 Annular fissures are sometimes called annular tears.
-Tear is not the correct term to use in a degenerative disc, as there has not been an injury, the word ‘tear’ implies this.
-Therefore, annular fissures are the accepted term.
-In years past, tear was acceptable.
-An annular fissure is the term used to describe either a separation between the fibres of the outer disc (annulus fibrosis – annulus for short) or a separation between the annulus and the vertebral bones (ring apophysis).
-Annular fissures can be described by their orientation (the way they tear).
+The term ‘tear’ is not appropriate concerning degenerative discs.
+The word tear implies trauma.
+An annular fissure is a term used to describe either a separation between the fibres of the outer disc (annulus fibrosis – annulus for short) or a separation between the annulus and the vertebral bones (ring apophysis).
+Annular fissures can be described by their orientation.
 These include:

 - Radial fissures.
-Fissures go straight through the annulus.
+Fissures extend through the annulus.
 These fissures can run horizontally, obliquely or vertically.
-Imagine just cutting the onion straight through in any way.

 - Transverse fissures.
-Transverse fissures sometimes get their own category as this is the type of fissure that can separate the disc (annulus) from the bone (apophyseal bone)
+Transverse fissures separate the disc (annulus) from the bone (apophyseal bone)